pedroalves-dv/pedroalves-dv.github.io/README.md

 # Portfolio

-This site showcases various projects I have worked on, along with a few interactive features to enhance the user experience.
+This site showcases various projects I have worked on, along with a few, fun interactive feature.

 ## Live Demo